cfpb/consumerfinance.gov/docs/forms-in-wagtail.md

 # Including forms into Wagtail page context

-Wagtail has a FormBuilder module that they want you to use for forms on their pages.
-The problem with this module is that it's restrictive.
-There are ways of subclassing its normal behavior, but the real restriction lays in that it subclasses the same class CFGOVPage does: Page.
-This makes using it nearly impossible for us at the moment.

-To get a form in the Wagtail page context, a developer has a few options.
-All of which are quite onerous and require an intimate knowledge of the Wagtail page backend and request handling flow to implement correctly.
+Wagtail provides a FormBuilder module, but it cannot be used with subclasses of Page, like our CFGOVPage.
 For our purposes there is `AbstractFormBlock`, a subclass of StructBlock that implements methods to process a request.
 If a developer wishes to add a module that includes a form, they only need to follow a few steps in order to get it handled properly:

 1. Create the form.
 2. Create handler class that implements a method named `process`.